-When a SUNY-ESF student is involved in an off-campus incident, ESF Police may assist with the investigation in cooperation and at the direction of local, state or federal Law enforcement.
+When a SUNY-ESF student is involved in an off-campus incident, ESF Police cooperates with the local, state or federal Law enforcement.
 The St. Lawrence County Sheriff's Office and New York State Police Departments routinely work and communicate with University Police on any serious incidents occurring on-campus or in the immediate vicinity surrounding the campus.
 Incidents that present an imminent or continuing threat to the campus community will be publicized via Timely Warnings or Emergency Notifications.